Taggagii/Web-Application/README.md

 </a>

 ### Introduction
-This is the GitHub repository containing all the code for [our website](http://38.29.38.139:25565)
+This is the GitHub repository containing the code for [our website](http://38.29.38.139:25565)

 ### Overview
 This is our first attempt at creating a web application using Flask.